-DAR ES SALAAM.
-WITH Tanzanian President John Magufuli having hosted his Rwandan counterpart, President Paul Kagame, on a recent two-day state visit that began on July 1, it’s now time for the two countries to inject useful supplementary ingredients into their good neighourliness, friendship and cooperation.
+With Tanzanian President John Magufuli having hosted his Rwandan counterpart, President Paul Kagame, on a two-day state visit that began on 1 July 2016, the two countries are injecting useful supplementary ingredients into their good neighourliness, friendship and cooperation.

 After the frosty diplomatic relations that seemed to go downhill during the Kikwete administration, Tanzania and Rwanda are walking out of the woods.

-That President Magufuli visited Rwanda in his first official trip abroad in April this year and President Kagame has – within a space of just three months – made effort to reciprocate the visit points to a turning point in the recent history of Tanzania and Rwanda, two of the five East African Community (EAC) member countries.
+That President Magufuli visited Rwanda in his first official trip abroad in April 2016 and President Kagame – within a space of just three months – made effort to reciprocate the visit points to a turning point in the recent history of Tanzania and Rwanda, two of the five East African Community (EAC) member countries.

 By President Magufuli publicly extending his thanks to President Kagame at a joint press conference in Dar es Salaam for advice offered on how Tanzania could, for example, acquire good planes for its national carrier Air Tanzania in a brief period of time, the two leaders sent a clear signal that, Tanzanians and Rwandans were opening a “new chapter” in diplomatic relations, bilateral trade and economic cooperation, espousing the wider cause of reinforcing the EAC, whose current chair is President Magufuli.